X-59: Revolutionizing Supersonic Travel with Silence

 X-59 Milestones and Future Steps

-Data gathered from these flights will be meticulously analyzed.
-This analysis will provide insights into the practical viability of low-boom supersonic travel.
-Future steps involve scaling these findings to develop commercial supersonic jets.
+This analysis will provide insights into whether low-boom supersonic travel is practically viable.
+Future steps involve scaling findings to develop actual commercial supersonic jets that could serve paying passengers.